 Our business is managed through the oversight and direction of our Board of Trustees, which has established investment guidelines for our Manager to follow in its day-to-day management of our business.
 Our Manager is an affiliate of EMG, a private investment management firm and registered investment advisor that specializes in fixed income strategies, and is responsible for administering our business activities and day-to-day operations.
-Our Board is currently comprised of seven trustees.
+Our Board is currently comprised of eight trustees.
+Upon the election of trustees at the annual meeting the Board will be reduced to seven trustees.
 The trustees are informed about our business at meetings of our Board and its committees and through supplemental reports and communications.
 Our independent trustees meet regularly in executive sessions without the presence of our corporate officers.